Physiology Phlex! Metabolism and Renal Handling of Acid

 3. Role of diet and protein in acid base balances

 The kidney needs to suck back bicarbonate by harnessing NaKATPase in the filtrate (soon to be urine).
-Across the length of the proximal tubule about 80% of the bicarbonate is reabsorbed.
+The proximal tubule reabsorbs about 80% of the bicarbonate along its length.
 Filtering bicarbonate, NaKATPase creates a gradient, which results in the product of CO2 and Water.

-For every proton that secreted, there is bicarbonate that is reabsorbed.
+The kidneys reabsorb one bicarbonate for every proton they secrete.
 You can think of it as protons secretion and bicarb reabsorption.
 These work together like two sides of one coin.

 But why does this all happen?

-Why do we need to get ride of acids?
+Why do we need to get rid of acids?

 There are two types of acids: